Francavilla Fontana

-Francavilla Fontana (Francavillese: Francaìdda /scn/) is a town and comune (municipality) in the Province of Brindisi, in the region of Apulia, southern Italy.
+Francavilla Fontana (Francaìdda /scn-IT-75/) is a town and comune (municipality) in the Province of Brindisi, in the region of Apulia, southern Italy.
 It is also known as the "Town of the Imperiali" (Città degli Imperiali), referring to the Imperiali family, a noble lineage of feudal lords who ruled the area from the late 16th century until the 18th century.

 As of 2017, Francavilla Fontana had a population of 36,358, making it the third most populous municipality in the province, after Brindisi and Fasano.

 History

 The name Francavilla has French-Norman origins: "Franca" (tax-free) and "villa" (town).
 The specification Fontana ("fountain") alludes to a vision of the Virgin Mary witnessed by Prince Filippo d'Angiò, who hence declaring the town a tax-free haven, according to the local legend.

 Geography

 Francavilla is located in the Altosalento, on the last Murge's hills, and it is equidistant, about 35 km, from Taranto and Brindisi.
 The municipality borders with Ceglie Messapica, Grottaglie, Latiano, Manduria, Oria, San Marzano di San Giuseppe, San Michele Salentino, San Vito dei Normanni, Sava and Villa Castelli.